Prepare for an access review of users' access to an application

 - Some Microsoft Online Services, such as Exchange Online, use licenses.
 While user's licenses can't be reviewed directly, if you're using group-based license assignments, with groups with assigned users, you can review the memberships of those groups instead.

 - Some applications may use delegated user consent to control access to Microsoft Graph or other resources.
-As consents by each user aren't controlled by an approval process, consents aren't reviewable in Azure AD.
+As consents by each user aren't controlled by an approval process, consents aren't reviewable in.
 Instead, you can review who is able to connect to the application through Conditional Access policies, that could be based on application role assignments or group memberships.

 - If the application doesn't support federation or provisioning protocols, then you'll need a process for manually applying the results when a review completes.
 For an application that only supports password SSO integration, if an application assignment is removed when a review completes, then the application won't show up on the myapps page for the user, but it won't prevent a user who already knows the password from being able to continue to sign into the application.
-Please ask the SaaS vendor to onboard to the app gallery for federation or provisioning by updating their application to support a standard protocol.
+For your on-premises applications, see govern the users of an application that does not support provisioning.
+For SaaS applications, please ask the SaaS vendor to onboard to the app gallery for federation or provisioning by updating their application to support a standard protocol.

-Check the application and groups are ready for the review
+Check the application is ready for the review

-Now that you have identified the integration pattern for the application, check the application as represented in Azure AD is ready for review.
+Now that you have identified the integration pattern for the application, check the application as represented in Microsoft Entra ID is ready for review.

-In the Azure portal, click Azure Active Directory, click Enterprise Applications, and check whether your application is on the list of enterprise applications in your Azure AD tenant.
+Here you can check to see whether your application is on the list of enterprise applications in your tenant.

 Once the application is in the list of enterprise applications in your tenant, select the application from the list.